 Dana Gibson has since 1984 focused on the restoration and creative redevelopment of downtown Kansas City, its buildings and its neighborhoods.

 Through their development entity, Mallin/Gibson Properties, of which Dana is managing partner, Dana and Mel Mallin have created and operated loft apartments, condominiums, gallery, studio, office and retail spaces in the River Market and Historic Garment District communities of Kansas City.continue reading

 His firm has served as a consultant for the redevelopment of historic buildings and communities both locally and nationally.

-In addition to his service to the Kansas City Port Authority, Dana serves on the boards of the River Market Community Association, the River Market Community improvement District, the Westside Housing Organization, the Kansas City Parking and Transportation Commission, and is the immediate past Chair of the Downtown Council Housing Task Force.
+In addition to his service to Port KC, Dana serves on the boards of the River Market Community Association, the River Market Community improvement District, the Westside Housing Organization, the Kansas City Parking and Transportation Commission, and is the immediate past Chair of the Downtown Council Housing Task Force.

 Juan Rangel, Jr.

 Juan M. Rangel, Jr., is the Director of Community Engagement for Metropolitan Community College in Kansas City.
 He is also a part time faculty member at William Jewell College in Liberty, Mo.

 Before joining MCC in 2006, Rangel worked for 12 years for the National Conference for Community and Justice, a national nonprofit organization dedicated to fighting bias, bigotry and racism through education, awareness-building and conflict resolution training.
 At NCCJ (now Harmony), Rangel was instrumental in bringing the acclaimed Anytown youth leadership program to Kansas City and in developing the Unitown and Collegetown programs for high school and college students.
 Prior to working for NCCJ, he worked for the League of United Latin American Citizens (LULAC) National Education Service Center.continue reading